lucaswkuipers/lucaswkuipers/README.md

 ## About me 👨‍💻

 I have been a fierce **Apple** consumer ever since the first **iPhone** came out.
 As a creativity-driven person, being able to develop solutions that I carry on the palm of my hand was (and still is) *breathtakingly exciting*.
-And that's what I'm always doing... even (and more so!) on my spare time, developing apps *just feels amazing*.
+And that's what I'm always doing... even on my spare time, developing apps *just feels amazing*.

 I’m **Lucas Werner Kuipers**, a software engineer specialized in native Apple Platforms development with Swift.